 But what if the bladder is unable to empty completely?

-When the bladder becomes full and urine stays too long, it may lead to an infection in the bladder or in the ureters.
-There are cases where the bladder is not able to contract and empty completely.
-The urinary bladder will become too full and it will swell.
+There are wherein the bladder is not able to contract and empty completely.
+The urinary bladder may become too full or overly distended.
 The urine may back up into the kidney and the pressure may cause damage to the blood vessels of the kidney.
-This may cause a distended bladder.
+A buildup of urine and pressure worsens a distended bladder.